Inukares/AutomaticPost-TW-FB/README.md

 # How To Start Application?

-* Start MongoDB - our application expects that there is `twitter-demo` database in MongoDB
+* Start MongoDB - our application expects that there is `twitter-demo` database in MongoDB (`sudo mongod` for starting database on your localmachine)
 * Put Twitter secret and key in [twitter.config.js](https://github.com/GenFirst/react-node-twitter-login/blob/master/backend/twitter.config.js) and
 * Go to [frontend](https://github.com/GenFirst/react-node-twitter-login/tree/master/frontend) folder
   * `npm install`